kwonus/Quelle/Quelle-AVX.md

 That command is a concise way of setting two values.
 It is equivalent to this command

-[ search: KJV  render: KJV ]
+[ lexicon.search: KJV  lexicon.render: KJV ]

 That is to say, lexicon is operative for searching and rendering.
 Like the similarity setting, the lexicon setting can also diverge between search and render parts.
 A common lexicon setting might be:

-[ search: both  render: kjv ]
+[ lexicon.search: both  lexicon.render: kjv ]

 That setting would search both the KJV (aka AV) lexicon and a modernized lexicon (aka AVX), but verse rendering would only be in KJV.

-### 1.4 - The Scoping Block
+#### 1.1.3 - Scoping Block

-Sometimes we want to constrain the domain of where we are searching.
+Sometimes we want to limit the scope of our search.
 Say that I want to find mentions of the serpent in Genesis.
 I can search only Genesis by executing this search:

 serpent < Genesis